pmainguet/udemy-courses/Ethical Hacking/README.md

             airmon-ng check kill (kill all processes that use the interface) iwconfig wlan0 mode monitor
             ifconfig wlan0 up

+NOTE: in case you don't see any wireless or wifi connexions

+        service NetworkManager start

+NOTE 2: If networks don't show up but interface is detected, try to put USB mode to USB3 in Virtualbox settings

 * Another method: